You are now in the main content area

 Resources and services

-Persons with disabilities within the Ryerson community of students, faculty and staff may be experiencing heightened levels of vulnerability and isolation as a result of the COVID-19 pandemic.
+Persons with disabilities within the TMU community of students, faculty and staff may be experiencing heightened levels of vulnerability and isolation as a result of the COVID-19 pandemic.
 They may be at increased risk of contracting COVID-19 due to the nature of their disabilities as well as the measures put in place in response to the pandemic.
 Social distancing requirements will limit their access to support systems, critical care services, and their communities.
 Family members may be required to provide support for loved ones with disabilities where other resources are no longer available.

-Ryerson is committed to upholding the principles of the Accessibility for Ontarians with Disabilities Act (AODA) of dignity, independence, integration and equal opportunity for all persons with disabilities within our community.
+TMU is committed to upholding the principles of the Accessibility for Ontarians with Disabilities Act (AODA) of dignity, independence, integration and equal opportunity for all persons with disabilities within our community.
 This includes a priority focus on accessibility and the absence of barriers in building an inclusive environment, both in university classrooms and workplace settings.

 Key human rights responsibilities of faculty and supervisors

-Ryerson has a duty to accommodate students, faculty and staff with disabilities in the delivery of educational services and in the context of employment.
+TMU has a duty to accommodate students, faculty and staff with disabilities in the delivery of educational services and in the context of employment.
 It is important to note that individuals’ accommodation needs may change as a result of the pandemic and subsequent shift to remote learning and working environments.
 This obligation to accommodate applies for persons with both physical and mental health-related disabilities.

 In addition, you are encouraged to: